 The 1-Wire bus is a system that has a single bus master and one or more slaves.
-In all instances the DS1922E is a slave device.
+In all instances the DS1922L/DS1922T are slave devices.
 The bus master is typically a microcontroller.
 The discussion of this bus system is broken down into three topics: hardware configuration, transaction sequence, and 1-Wire signaling (signal types and timing).
 The 1-Wire protocol defines bus transactions in terms of the bus state during specific time slots that are initiated on the falling edge of sync pulses from the bus master.